Healing through connection, acceptance, and silliness

 I would have never even dreamed of the life I'm living today a few years ago.

 Anything is truly possible.

-So I'll a little bit of my childhood.
+So I'll tell ya a little bit of my childhood.
 One dreary morning when I was 5, my dad and I woke up to go to the store.
 As we closed the front door we noticed a note on the outside of the door.
 I do not remember what it said, but I can still feel that pain in my heart of how it affected me.
 The note was written by my mother saying she had left us.
 My Dad and I cried for a week straight.
-My father recently told me that he had never seen a child so sad in his life.
+My father recently told me that he had never seen a child so sad in his life that morning.
 At such a young age it was hard to process and I began forming tall walls around my heart.
 I was absolutely shattered and had to become an independent little girl.
-My father was now in construction and had to work his butt off to support us.
+My father was in the construction industry at the time and had to work his butt off to support us.
 As an only child I became lonely.
 There weren’t other kids in my neighborhood and I didn’t have any cousins on my dads side.
 I went to a private school so my class had a shocking total of 5 people in it.